jfceklosky/idc2ribbon/README.md

 # idc2ribbon
-PCB for Atari ST DB-19 to IDC-20 (same as Ultrasatan adapter) This PCB along with a 20 pin ribbon cable can be used with the Ultrsatan found here: https://lotharek.pl/productdetail.php?id=48
+PCB for Atari ST DB-19 to IDC-20 (same as Ultrasatan adapter).
+This PCB along with a 20 pin ribbon cable can be used with the Ultrsatan found here: https://lotharek.pl/productdetail.php?id=48

 # Details